-Admission Criteria for the AU/AUM Joint MSN Program
+Admission Criteria for the Auburn University MSN Program

 Admission to the program is competitive and enrollment is limited.
 Only applications meeting the application deadlines will be considered for either category of admission.

 Summer Semester - March 1st (only full-time Admission)

 Fall Semester - June 1st (only part-time Admission)

 Spring Semester - October 1st (only part-time Admission)

 - A bachelor of science degree in nursing from an accredited college or university

 - Good academic standing from the last university attended

 - Successful completion (C or better) of an undergraduate statistics course